 Buying a home is a dream for most people.
 But if you fulfill the eligibility criteria for a home loan, it is just for your asking.
-Whether you want to buy an expensive villa or an affordable residential unit in an apartment complex, a home loan can make your dream come true.
+Whether you want to look into an expensive villa or an affordable residential unit like the apartments for rent in Washington, a home loan can make your dream come true.
 However, you must satisfy the lender about your income and repayment capacity.
 That’s what they look for in a home loan aspirant before approving the application.

 To know whether you qualify or how much money you can take as a home loan, you can use the home loan eligibility calculator usually available on the homepage of a housing finance company.